dgaydukov/cert-aws/sa/files/sa.md

 In this scenario you would need to manually distribute the load, like 30% to to smaller instances, and 70% to 2 larger instances:
 * create 2 elb each for separate instance type
 * create weighted routing policy and send 30% (set weight=30) to elb with smaller instance type and 70% (set weight=70) to elb with larger instance type
+Complex routing - you can use combination of several routing policies, creating complex policy (you can use alias to route one routing policy into another):
+* suppose you have 2 ec2 in 2 regions, and you want first using latency routing, and then inside region weighted routing
+* first you create weighted routing policy and route them to ec2 based on weight
+* second you create latency routing policy and route it using alias to weighted routing policy
+* so when you create complex routing policy - you start from bottom to top, reason is that top routing policy would need to set alias as down routing policy, that's why down routing policy need to be created first
 Hosted zone - route53 concept of domain.
 For each of your domain you have 1 hosted zone where you can have records.
 There are 2 types:
 * public - available through the internet
 * private - available inside vpc